-E6 A body of published research in high quality publications demonstrating standards of excellence.

-D2 Ability to develop research proposals and to attract funding and research students, as appropriate to the discipline, including experience of contributing to grant applications.

-E7 Ability to plan and organise research programmes to ensure successful completion.

-E8 Ability to work within a team environment and to lead teams.
+- E4 A body of published research in high quality publications in the field of neutral atom quantum computing, demonstrating standards of excellence and independence, including papers as lead, senior, or sole author. - E5 Ability to develop research proposals and to attract funding and research students, as appropriate to the discipline, including experience of contributing to successful grant applications as a co-investigator. - E6 Ability to plan and organise research programmes to ensure successful completion. - E7 Ability to work within a team environment and to lead teams.

-D3 Track record in knowledge exchange related activities.
+D2 Track record in knowledge exchange related activities.